cashonize/legacy-wallet/README.md

 This is the code repository for [My CashTokens Webwallet](https://my-cashtokens-webwallet.netlify.app/), a webwallet with CashTokens support for chipnet. <br>
 It is built with the [mainnet-js](https://mainnet.cash/) library. <br>
-It started as a minimum viable product but has grown quite a bit.
+It started as a minimum viable product but has grown quite a bit. <br>
+The project has [proven helpful](https://gist.github.com/mainnet-pat/95df7e844987af8ca4bebbff90f1f625) to iron out issues, bugs and missing features in the mainnet-js library.

 ### Details

 The Webwallet creates a single address chipnet wallet which is persisted in between sessions in indexedDb. <br>
+The Webwallet uses m/44'/0'/0'/0/0 as derivation path for seedphrases, this is the mainnet-js default. <br>
 The webwallet uses [example_bcmr](https://github.com/mr-zwets/example_bcmr) as a hardcoded metadata registry for tokenmetadata. <br>
-The Webwallet uses the new token-aware cashaddress-type which means other software might not recognize it yet.
+The Webwallet uses the new token-aware cashaddress-type which means other software might not recognize it yet. <br>
+To get the full wallet object including seedphrase and version 1 cashaddress simply open the console by pressing F12.

 ### Faucet